 Next thing you know, I was on the call with their marketing team.
 We discussed the idea, the possibilities of working together, and a potential sponsorship package.
 After a few weeks of emailing and Skype calls, Best Western decided to sponsor us.
 Their Canadian team had been looking to get involved in a Canada150 project and what better way than a 150-day road trip across the country?
 Not only were we looking to engage Canadians as to what makes them proud of their country but we were also looking to do a travel show, experiencing some of Canada’s most iconic attractions from coast to coast to coast.
 We agreed on a deal and went to work, spending more than 8-weeks (and on-going) planning the trip.
 We knew we still needed another sponsor or two to fund other parts of the trip but with a big portion taken care of by Best Western, I was confident enough to make it happen.
 Flash forward to today, May 1st, 2017, and we’re only two days away from flying to Newfoundland.
 Karla and I will spend the first week buying a pre-owned car for the trip and visiting family.
 Then, Justin will fly in on May 13th and we’ll kickstart the Road to 150 on May 15th from Cape Spear – Canada’s most Easterly point.

-From there, we’ll be driving West and North, meeting people of all backgrounds and experiencing activities such as snorkeling with Beluga whales, watching Canada Day from parliament hill, riding a helicopter over Niagara Falls, sitting under the Northern Lights in the Yukon, and boating past massive Icebergs in Newfoundland.
+From there, we’ll be driving West and North, meeting people of all backgrounds and experiencing activities such as snorkelling with Beluga whales, watching Canada Day from Parliament Hill, riding a helicopter over Niagara Falls, sitting under the Northern Lights in the Yukon, and boating past massive Icebergs in Newfoundland.
+We’ll also be doing many of the top road trips in Canada, including Cabot Trail, the Icefields Parkway from Banff to Jasper, the Dempster highway, and more.
+We’ve never been to Whistler before either, so we’re hoping to partake in some of the many things to do along the Sea-to-Sky Highway.
 It’s truly a trip of epic proportions and we’re going to be capturing it all on video, written words, and photography as we share the experience with Canadians and with the world.
 Whether you’re interested in Canada’s wild tourism or in the underlying values of what makes Canada a great country, I hope that you follow along and find it both entertaining and educational.

 As I mentioned at the beginning of this article, it’s interesting how things work out.
 I’ve always told myself that no matter what, I’ll always try to think big and to make dreams happen.
 When I asked Justin if he wanted to be a part of this adventure, not only did he agree but he said that I was making his dreams come true.
 Not only would he be travelling across the country but he’d be capturing it all on video, giving us hundreds of hours of incredible footage.

 That was an inspiring moment for me.
-Not only had I helped make my own dreams come true (being the host of a travel series, snorkeling with whales, seeing icebergs, working with a major brand, etc) but I was also making someone else’s dreams come true, which is something I had always wanted to do.
-After all, that’s why I started live limitless.
+Not only had I helped make my own dreams come true (being the host of a travel series, snorkelling with whales, seeing icebergs, working with a major brand, etc) but I was also making someone else’s dreams come true, which is something I had always wanted to do.
+After all, that’s why I started Live Limitless.

 So while I can’t predict what will happen next year or what opportunities will arise from this adventure, I can guarantee that it’s going to be an incredible journey, both personally and professionally and that every step of the way, I’ll be thinking big and limitless.